-HyTrust released their version 3.5 of their virtualization security proxy and compliance tool.
+HyTrust released version 3.5 of their virtualization security proxy and compliance tool.
 This tool is core to a growing ecosystem of partners and systems.
-HyTrust has also expanded its role within the Secure Hybrid Cloud by covering more of what is traditionally part of the data center.
-HyTrust is a proxy that sits between an administrator and sensitive systems by providing advanced role based access controls but also advanced logging.
-With HyTrust fronting your VMware vSphere environment, HP ILO, Cisco UCS UIM, Nexus Switches, administrators gain a fine grain level of control over actions, improved logging in these environments, and the ability to vault critical passwords.
+HyTrust has also expanded its role within the secure hybrid cloud by covering more of what is traditionally part of the data center.
+HyTrust is a proxy that sits between an administrator and sensitive systems by providing both advanced role-based access controls and advanced logging.
+With HyTrust fronting your VMware vSphere environment, HP ILO, Cisco UCS UIM, and Nexus Switches, administrators gain a fine-grained level of control over actions, improved logging in these environments, and the ability to vault critical passwords.
 With HyTrust there is no need to share passwords, but there is a need for robust control of an Active Directory environment.
 Continue reading HyTrust Expanding Role in Secure Hybrid Cloud

 When we look at the secure hybrid cloud, the entry point to the hybrid cloud is the end user computing device, whether that device is a tablet, smart phone, desktop, laptop, google glass, watch, etc. We enter our hybrid cloud from this device.
 From there we spread out to other clouds within our control, clouds outside our control, or to data centers.
 How these devices authenticate and access the data within these various places within the hybrid cloud becomes a matter of great importance and has been a concentration for many companies.
 How we protect the data that ends up on the end user computing device is also of great importance.
 Continue reading End User Computing within the Secure Hybrid Cloud